alirazi1992/-Client-Portal-for-Ship-Classification-Companies/README.md

 # 📁 Client Portal for Ship Classification Companies

-A modern, respomsive web portal built with **React.js**, featuringg a support tickect system, dashboard, authentication, and role-based routing-tailoraed for ship classification companies and vessel operators.
+A modern, responsive web portal built with **React.js**, featuring a support ticket system, dashboard, authentication, and role-based routing — tailored for ship classification companies and vessel operators.

 ---
 ## 🌟 Features
   - 🔐 Simulated Login with Fake Auth or Firebase Integration